 To simplify holiday gift wrapping, set up your present-prep center like the pros do - with everything you'll need in a single, well-organized area.
 A gift wrap organizer can help you keep it all together - neatly.

 Stock brightly colored wrapping paper, ribbon for curling, bows, tape, scissors, tiny ornaments – anything that will add sparkle and personality to your family's holiday gifts this year.
 Get creative here.
 You'll be delighted with the results, you'll spend less in the process.

+Give the kids a job they will enjoy: Let them create and organize the holiday tunes playlist.
 Give them the entertaining guidelines: classic holiday tunes for a family dinner; upbeat seasonally inspired dance tunes for the holiday cocktail party, a mix for Christmas Eve or Christmas day entertaining.

 And when the kids are through organizing the holiday music, get them to create a holiday movie classics playlist for everyone's future viewing pleasure while the relatives are in town.
 Any backtalk, remind them that Santa's making a list…

 Hang the Christmas stockings.
 By the chimney with care, of course.
 Now, enjoy the holidays!
 Your December house cleaning checklist is complete, and your home is beautifully ready for the festivities ahead!